mrocklin/mrocklin.github.io/startups/best-practices.md

 someone, and then you'll try for a few more months to make it work.
 This will be bad for everyone and so very bad for the company.

 Fire early.
-It'll suck, but everyone (including the firee) will feel better afterwards.
+It'll suck, but everyone (including the firee) will be better afterwards.

 Investors